Iowa Insurance Continuing Education

 Iowa Insurance Division Course ID: 85755

 This 8 hour class is approved by the State of Iowa.
-It meets the mandatory education requirement to start selling Long Term Care Insurance for those licensed in an accident and health or sickness line of authority.
+It meets the mandatory initial continuing education requirement to start selling Long Term Care Insurance for those licensed in an accident and health or sickness line of authority.

 Iowa Insurance Division Course ID: 85752

 This course applies to producers who need to renew their Long-Term Care Certification to continue selling LTC Insurance.
 This course will review key principles and concepts related to long-term care insurance policies.
 No additional reporting fees.